fpgaprince/rtd/docs/source/sequential.rst

 ************************
 Sequential Circuits
 ************************
-Consists of storage elements.
-Sequential circuits have memory.
-Their output depends on previous input as well as current ones.
+Are circuits with memory.
+Their output is a function of present and previous input; their is history, memory..
+There is feedback.